saturncloud/images/saturn-rapids/README.md

 # Saturn RAPIDS

 ## Description
-An image for GPU based acceleration using the [RAPIDS](https://rapids.ai/) library.
-A GPU instance in recommended for this image.
+An image for GPU-based acceleration using the [RAPIDS](https://rapids.ai/) library.
+A GPU instance is required for this image.
 <hr>

 **OS**: [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04/)